 At 3.45 pm we’ll head off to Florence.
 You’ll be glad we are not eating or drinking for another day; five days is plenty!
 It’s a perfect amount of time to see the best wineries, learn an enormous amount, eat excellent food, and learn all about the wines.

 We will drop people off in Florence aiming for 5.00 pm at the Baglioni Hotel.
 The tour is then finished.
 We have left time here for delays, but please don’t cut it too close for flights and trains etc… The airport is about 30 minutes’ taxi from the city centre.

 This is a luxurious trip, hosted by local and international wine experts, visiting the great estates with a small group of about 20 like-minded fun-loving people.
 It’s suited to all wine lovers.

 Featured wine tasting holiday to Tuscany, Italy:

-Fine Vintage Ltd is delighted to offer a unique collection of guided wine tours for travel in 2013.
+Fine Vintage Ltd is delighted to offer a unique collection of guided wine tours for travel.
 Our luxury wine tour holidays have been carefully tailored to suit your tastes and needs.
 You will stay in fine hotels and luxury inns; enjoy wine tastings in the region's top wineries; dine in the most exclusive restaurants, and enjoy the company of others who share a passion for wine.